Deaflympics: We’ll make Nigeria proud in Turkey, says NDSF Scribe - Nigeria Today

 Lukman Agbiaka, the Secretary-General of Nigeria Deaf Sports Federation (NDSF), has promised Nigerians that the country’s athletes to the Deaflympics in Turkey would make Nigeria proud.

-Agbabiaka told the News Agency of Nigeria (NAN) on Thursday in Abuja that Nigerian Deaf athletes to the Deaflympics in Samsun, Turkey, from July 18 to July 30, would prepare adequately.
+Agbabiaka told newsmen on Thursday in Abuja that Nigerian Deaf athletes to the Deaflympics in Samsun, Turkey, from July 18 to July 30, would prepare adequately.

 Agbabiaka disclosed that the federation would start camping for its athletes from June 15 in Lagos.